chenkennt/SignalRSample/README.md

 In this article, you'll learn how to use Azure SignalR Service to create a real-time web application.

-> Azure SignalR Service is built on [SignalR for ASP.NET Core](https://github.com/aspnet/SignalR) (which has some differences from ASP.NET SignalR).
-So you'll need to switch to SignalR Core in order to use this service.
+> Azure SignalR Service is built on [SignalR for ASP.NET Core](https://github.com/aspnet/SignalR) (which has some differences than ASP.NET SignalR).
+You'll need to switch to SignalR Core in order to use this service.

 ## Build a Web Chat Room using SignalR
 First let's create a web chat room using SignalR Core.
-To use SignalR Core, you need to first download and install [.NET Core SDK](https://www.microsoft.com/net/learn/get-started).
+To use SignalR Core, you need to first install [.NET Core SDK](https://www.microsoft.com/net/learn/get-started).

-Build and run the chat room same at [ChatDemo](ChatDemo) folder:
+Build and run the chat room sample at [ChatDemo](ChatDemo) folder:
 1. Checkout local branch:
    ```
    git checkout local